 The Donkey Refuge provides senior donkeys with a permanent home where they receive specialized medical care.

 During the life of a donkey, it is not uncommon for them to be under the care of a few different people – this is usually due to a few factors – donkeys live up to 50 years, people acquire donkeys later in life, and sometimes donkeys are abandoned when their care becomes too complicated or too heavy a financial burden.
 This means the donkeys we see coming here to the Refuge right now are mostly Seniors, and they have complex health needs.
-We want to expand our barn and infirmary to make sure we are always able to provide that care for our donkeys here at the Refuge, and incoming rescues.
+With your help, we have fully funded this project to make sure we are always able to provide that care for our donkeys here at the Refuge, and incoming rescues.
 Expansion means more space to carefully monitor health issues and provide the specialized care that these equines need.

 Thank you to everyone who has donated to this project!
 Whether it was $10 or $500, every penny counts and it means we can make sure Senior Donkeys now in our care, and those coming into our care in the future can live a comfortable, healthy & safe life here at the Refuge.
 Thank you.
 We wish to extend a special thank you to Sakura’s Hope Foundation, Shuswap Community Foundation – The Margaret Haney Fund held at Vancouver Foundation, Heronbrook Foundation, Djavad Mowafaghian Foundation & Greygates Foundation held at Vancouver Foundation for their gracious support of the Infirmary & Senior Barn Expansion Project.

 The Infirmary Recovery Room has been fully funded & built, but if you are interested in Helping Us complete and upgrade the Senior Donkey’s Barn Expansion for climate change mitigation, or insulate the rest of the barn, please click the link below!